damitasalmon/field-notes/docs/Study Guides/network-tools-study-guide.md

 - A+
 ---

-# Tech Talk - Basic Network Troubleshooting Tools
+# A+ Study Guide - Basic Network Troubleshooting Tools

 Describe the various hardware and software tools designed to troubleshoot and optimize networks.
 Give definitions and examples of usage for each tool.